 The month of December sees festivities held across the globe, but in 1775 a family in Steventon, England were celebrating for an entirely different reason.
 On the 16th of December, the seventh child of Revd George Austen and his wife Cassandra Leigh was born.
 This daughter would grow up to become one of the foremost English novelists of all time.
 She was, of course, Jane Austen.

-In this blog, Yale author Hilary Davidson throws open the doors of the nineteenth-century winter wardrobe; delving into one of the most distinctive eras of British fashion history and providing a tantalising taste of her new book – Dress in the Age of Jane Austen: Regency Fashion.
+In this blog, Yale author Hilary Davidson throws open the doors of the nineteenth-century winter wardrobe; delving into one of the most distinctive eras of British fashion history and providing a tantalising taste of her book – Dress in the Age of Jane Austen: Regency Fashion.
 The result is a fascinating glimpse into how the Austen family and their contemporaries would have clothed themselves in order to attend church on Christmas Day, sip their punch at a yuletide ball, or even celebrate Jane’s birthday.

 Hilary Davidson introduces a fashion-focused Jane Austen Christmas …